This is Sacramento

 As a majority-minority city, diversity is one of Sacramento’s biggest assets; it’s woven into our identity and the fabric of our daily lives.

-Through our Sustainable Communities initiative, SMUD has partnered with Sacramento’s Asian Pacific, Black, Hispanic and Rainbow Chambers of Commerce, Wells Fargo and Visit Sacramento to create a unique venture that celebrates our city’s diversity: “This Is Sacramento”.
+Through our Sustainable Communities program, SMUD has partnered with Sacramento’s Asian Pacific, Black, Hispanic and Rainbow Chambers of Commerce, Wells Fargo and Visit Sacramento to create a unique venture that celebrates our city’s diversity: “This is Sacramento”.

 This partnership was formed to help share and promote Sacramento’s story as a city that brings together people from different cultures to collaborate on projects and initiatives that give everyone in our community a chance at a better quality of life.

-“This Is Sacramento” embodies the goals of our Sustainable Communities initiative as it aids in underserved community development and highlights the positive community impact from multi-collaborative partnerships.
+“This is Sacramento” embodies the goals of our Sustainable Communities program as it aids in underserved community development and highlights the positive community impact from multi-collaborative partnerships.